European-XFEL/Karabo/doc/concepts/projects_configuration.rst

 - persisting as part of a default/expert configuration.
 These configurations may be named and each named configuration is versioned independently.
-Default/expert configurations should be know working configurations, which can be reapplied to a device or device server if its current configuration is faulty.
+Default/expert configurations should be known working configurations, which can be reapplied to a device or device server if its current configuration is faulty.

 - persisting as part of a user configuration.
 These configurations may be named